 Katriina Whitaker is Lead for Cancer Care in the School of Health Sciences at the University of Surrey.
 Katriina was awarded a prestigious Cancer Research UK fellowship to explore cancer symptom appraisal in everyday life.
 Her ongoing programme of work focuses on early diagnosis and cancer, with a particular interest in healthcare-seeking and health inequalities.

 Katriina is a Chartered Psychologist and was made a Fellow of the British Psychological Society in 2017.
-Katriina chairs the Early Diagnosis sub-group of the NCRI’s Primary Care Clinical Studies Group (CSG) and is an expert panel member for Cancer Research UK's Early Diagnosis & Detection Trials, Behavioural Health System and Health Economics research panel and Tenovus Cancer Care Psychosocial Advisory Committee.
-She also sits on Editorial Boards for the European Journal of Cancer Care and acts as a Review Editor for Frontiers in Psychology.
+Katriina is an expert review panel member for Cancer Research UK's Early Diagnosis & Detection Trials, Behavioural Health System and Health Economics research panel and Tenovus Cancer Care Psychosocial Advisory Committee.
+She also sits on the Editorial Boards for the European Journal of Cancer Care and acts as a Review Editor for Frontiers in Psychology.